 Name of the Independent Audit

 Body:

 Name of contact person(s): Mr/Mrs

 Address:

 Tel:

 Email(s) of contact person(s):

 Designation period: From DD/MM/20XX to DD/MM/20XX

-The undersigned declares that the d esignated Independent Audit Body:
+The undersigned declares that the de esignated Independent Audit Body:

 (a) has the necessary profession nal competence to carry out public sector audits;

 (b) ensures that its audits take a account of internationally accepted audit standards;

-· t of interest with regard to the legal entity of which the National independent, in terms of its functions, of the legal entity of rt.
+· t of interest with regard to the legal entity of which the National

+independent, in terms of its functions, of the legal entity of

+which the National Agency forms pa rt.

 Done at:

 Date:

 Signature:

-Article 29 of the Regulation (EU) 2021/817 of the European Parliament and of the Council of 20 May 2021 establishing Erasmus+= the Union Programme for education and training, youth and sport.
+21/817 of the European Parliament and of the Council of 20 May 2021

+establishing Erasmus+= the Union Programme for education and training, youth and sport.